cfpb/hmda-documentation/markdown/2018/LAR_data_fields.md

-## Public HMDA data fields with values and definitions
+## Full list of public LAR data fields with descriptions and values

 ### [activity\_year](#activity_year)